 The only day we had to visit the Kamo river and its cafe-lined banks was the first day we got there.
 Ideally, I would’ve liked to have visited a few more, but just visiting one was enough for me to take an hour or so and chill out while watching the world go by.
 With epic views like this, you can’t really go wrong with any of them, just make sure you go to one!

 Ours was a vegan cafe called Veg Out where we both had a matcha latte and tempeh BLT.
 Seriously tasty, so If you’re looking for a recommendation, this is mine!

 6. Explore Kyoto Station

-As far as Japanese train station architecture goes, this is one of my favourites.
+As far as Japanese train station architecture goes, this is one of my favorites.
 High ceilings which let the light fall in all the right places while giving it an open and airy feel work incredibly well in what are normally purely utilitarian buildings.
-In case you were unaware, the majority of city train stations in Japan are actually shopping centres as well.
+In case you were unaware, the majority of city train stations in Japan are actually shopping centers as well.
 Great if you got a few hours to kill, but not so great if you’re trying to find a specific train and you’ve never been there before!